-To explore regional relationships in more detail, we examine West Africa as a case study (Figure 4), because it had the greatest number of significant climate effects.
-In West Africa, we find that higher long-term average temperatures have a greater negative relationship to diet diversity than being in the poorest households in the region.
+it had the greatest number of significant climate effects.
+In West Africa, we find that higher longterm average temperatures have a greater negative relationship to diet diversity than being in the poorest households in the region.
 Higher temperature also outweighs the positive relationships between diet diversity and education, improved toilets, access to improved water, and wealth.
-Higher-than-average precipitation in the year prior to the survey also had a greater relationship to diet diversity than population density or education.
-Further, it is worth noting that higher-than-average temperatures in the previous year were associated with increases in diet diversity, counter to all other models.
-However, in West Africa, higher-than-average precipitation in the previous year correlated with greater diet diversity, suggesting that the coupling of both higher temperatures and greater rainfall may explain higher diet diversity in the region.
+Higher-than-average precipitation in the year prior to the survey also had a greater relationship to diet diversity than population density or education of the household head.
+Further, it is worth noting that higher-thanaverage temperatures in the previous year were associated with increases in diet diversity, counter to all other models.
+However, in West Africa, higherthan-average precipitation in the previous year correlated with greater diet diversity, suggesting that the coupling of both higher temperatures and greater rainfall may explain higher diet diversity in the region.